jovenclcodinera/farm-manager/README.md

 # Farm Management Application

-A web application to manage users using CRUD functionality.
-This project is a sample to familiarize oneself in using Servlets and JSP.
 A web application to manage farm products and sell them.
 This project is a sample to familiarize in using Spring Framework.

 ## Description